NexAdn/ni-traktor-kontrol-f1/README.md

 as the value shown on the 7 segment display next to the endless encoder.

 ## Status of this project

-Currently, the input part of the device has been reverse engineered.
+The inputs and outputs of the device have been reverse engineered.
-There are a few bits of the HID messages left which are still unclear.
+The features are still missing and are probably not gonna be added.

-A reference driver implementation is in progress.
+A [Non](https://non.tuxfamily.org)-compatible OSC driver implementation is being developed (see [driver-osc](driver-osc/README.md)).

-Outputs have not yet been reverse engineered.

-## Tools
+## Main tools used for reverse engineering
   * vim/Okular (Notes taking)
   * usbutils
   * Testing OS: Gentoo Linux